Rates are Dropping. How Will Savvy Businesses Respond?

 However, what’s good for the economy is not necessarily good for your particular business.
 It’s important to apply your unique circumstances and strategic plans to any big money moves.
 Here are some factors to consider:

-Rainy Day Fund: If you’re like many businesses, your emergency fund took a hit during the pandemic.
+Rainy Day Fund: Your emergency fund may have taken a hit amid high inflation.
 Have you fully refunded?
 And if so, is the balance you shoot to maintain enough for current conditions?
 If the answer to either of these questions is no, you may want to consider applying the savings from lower monthly payments to leveling up your reserves.

 Near-Term Expenses: Some see the Fed’s rate cut as a sign of a victory over inflation; others believe high prices will continue to challenge consumers and businesses alike, at least in the short term.
 What do your own projections show?
 It may be best to hold off on any new expenses until your own analysis of near-term costs indicates the coast is clear.